-Social distancing and working from home sparked increased demand for bicycles of all kinds, which has been good news for California-based Phantom Bikes.
+Social distancing and working from home have sparked increased demand for bicycles of all kinds, which is good news for San Diego-based Phantom Bikes.
 But the popular maker of electric-powered bikes needed cash flow to keep up with orders for new products.

 With gyms closed, families cooped up in close quarters and work commutes reduced to the walk from the bed to the couch, Americans have turned to alternative forms of mobility as the coronavirus pandemic stretches on.

 The demand for bicycles in the first half of 2020 led to nationwide sales, equipment, and repair services nearly doubling compared with the same period last year, according to the N.P.D.
 Group, a market research company.